Couples Therapy

 -

 During your initial appointment, you can expect a warm and supportive environment where you can freely express your thoughts and concerns.
 The session will begin with introductions, allowing you both to meet your clinician.
-Together, you will engage in an intake session, where your psychologist will ask questions to gain a better understanding of your Relationship.
+Together, you will engage in an intake session, where your psychologist will ask questions to gain a better understanding of your relationship.

 This information will help in setting specific goals for therapy.
 They will address any questions or concerns you may have and explain the boundaries of confidentiality and ethical guidelines.
 Your first session is an opportunity to establish a trusting therapeutic relationship and collaboratively embark on your journey towards personal growth and well-being. -